||Amy Decker, MS, CGC.

 from Indiana University and is certified by the American Board of

 Genetic Counseling.
 She currently works in

-the Department of Medical Genetics at Henry Ford Hospital where she
+the Division of Medical Genetics at Henry Ford Hospital where she

 serves as a clinical counselor in the reproductive and general genetics